 Step 2: Open the photo in PicMonkey, a free online photo editor.
 You can use another editor if you like, but I'll explain the next steps in terms of the picmonkey editor.

 Step 3: In PicMonkey, select the Effects option on the left sidebar.
-It's the little symbol of a beaker that I circled in the picture below.
+It's the second symbol down from the top.
 In Effects, select the Posterize option towards the bottom of the sidebar ( I've circled that one below also).

 Step 4: In Posterize, slide the number of colors bar down to 2.
 It's important to have only two colors here.
 This project won't work with any more colors or any less.
 Keep the detail at 80% and the fade at 0%.
 Then hit apply.